Learn Ruby with TDD

 What you should expect

-• Explore the Ruby language (and OOP) by writing tests.
+• Explore the Ruby language by writing tests.

 • Get a solid grounding with TDD.